-Treatment options for people with non-small cell lung cancer (NSCLC) include surgery, radiation therapy, chemotherapy, targeted drug therapies and other local treatments.
+Treatment options for people with non-small cell lung cancer (NSCLC) include surgery, radiation therapy, chemotherapy, targeted drug therapies and RFA.
 Depending on your treatment regimen, you may see different types of doctors who specialize in those areas1:

 Surgery is an option for early-stage lung cancer and the best chance for cure, however, patients must be healthy enough for surgery.
 Types of lung surgery include:

 - Pneumonectomy (entire lung removed)

 - Lobectomy (entire section, lobe, of a lung is removed)

 - Segmentectomy or wedge resection (part of a lobe is removed)

 - Sleeve resection - May be done to treat cancers in large airways in the lungs.
 Nearby lymph nodes are also removed to look for possible spread of the cancer.
 This is a major operation that can take weeks to months for recovery, with limited activity.
 Serious complications may include excess bleeding, wound infections, and pneumonia.

 If a patient can’t have major surgery due to other medical issues or the cancer has spread too far, surgery may be used to treat fluid build-up or relieve blocked airways.
 Pleurodesis, or catheter placement, is a procedure to help drain fluids.
 Laser therapy or photodynamic therapy can be used to relieve blockage in the airway or a bronchoscope can be used to place a stent in the airway to keep it open.